Khalid (American singer)

-Later that year, he was featured on Logic's US top 10 single "1-800-273-8255" with Alessia Cara, which earned him a Grammy Award for Song of the Year nomination.
-The following year, Khalid released the No. 1 pop songs "Love Lies" with Normani and "Eastside" with Benny Blanco and Halsey, both of which tied the record at the time for longest charting songs on the Mainstream Top 40 chart and reached the top 10 on the Billboard Hot 100.
-In September 2018, he released the No. 1 Rhythmic song "Better" as the lead single from his top 10 EP Suncity.
-In April 2019, he released his second studio album, Free Spirit, which debuted atop the Billboard 200 chart.
-The lead single "Talk" peaked at No. 3 in the US and earned him a Grammy Award for Record of the Year nomination.
+In April 2017, he guest performed alongside Alessia Cara on Logic's hit single "1-800-273-8255", which earned him a Grammy Award nomination for Song of the Year.
+Robinson's 2018 singles, "Love Lies" (with Normani) and "Eastside" (with Benny Blanco and Halsey), both achieved the record for longest-charting songs within the Mainstream Top 40 chart, and peaked within the Billboard Hot 100's top ten.
+Later that year, he released his third top-ten single, "Better", which preceded his debut extended play (EP) Suncity.
+His second studio album, Free Spirit (2019), debuted atop the Billboard 200; its lead single, "Talk", peaked at number three on the Billboard Hot 100—becoming his highest-charting song thus far—and earned him a Grammy Award nomination for Record of the Year.

-Khalid has received multiple accolades including six Grammy Award nominations, six Billboard Music Awards, three American Music Awards and a MTV Video Music Award.
-In 2019, Khalid was named one of Time magazine's 100 Most Influential People.
+Robinson has received numerous accolades, including six Grammy Award nominations, six Billboard Music Awards, three American Music Awards and a MTV Video Music Award.
+In 2019, Robinson was named one of Time magazine's 100 Most Influential People.

 Early life

-Robinson was born in Fort Stewart, Georgia.
-He spent his childhood in various locations due to his mother, Linda Wolfe, and her father's military careers, including Fort Campbell in Kentucky, Fort Drum in Watertown, New York, and six years in Heidelberg, Germany.
-Wolfe worked as a supply technician and became a member of the Army corps.
+Robinson was born on February 11, 1998, in Fort Stewart, Georgia.
+He moved frequently during his childhood due to his parents' military careers.
+The family lived in Fort Campbell in Kentucky, Fort Drum in Watertown, New York, and spent six years in Heidelberg, Germany.
+His mother, Linda Wolfe, worked as a supply technician and became a member of the Army chorus.
 In high school, Robinson studied singing and musical theater.
-He attended Carthage Central High School in Carthage, New York for his first three years of high school before he and his mother moved to El Paso, Texas, where he attended Americas High School for his senior year.
+He attended Carthage Central High School in Carthage, New York for his first three years of high school before he and his mother moved to El Paso, Texas, where he attended Americas High School for his senior year; there, he was elected Prom King and voted Most Likely to Go Platinum.